-Jira capacity planning is not easy, especially for big companies with numerous projects and many resources: people, equipment, and facilities.
+Jira capacity planning and resource management are not easy, especially for big companies with numerous projects and many resources: people, equipment, and facilities.
 Before starting a project, we plan the resources we need and assign people to tasks according to their skills and abilities.

 Project management is not always a simple thing to do as there are a lot of things to consider during the planning and execution.
-Some of these factors must be considered right from the beginning and some factors come up during the project path, but the Project Manager always needs to understand whether the lack of resources in project management or not.
-The project shouldn’t be limited in resources.
+Some of these factors must be considered right from the beginning and some factors come up during the project path, but the Project Manager always needs to understand their project resources as the project shouldn’t be limited by them.

 Luckily, with ActivityTimeline, a resource capacity planning app, resource allocation became effortless.